Understanding the Basics

 b.
 Shower Curb:

-The challenge of shower curb tiling is its two inside, and two outside corners.
+The challenge of shower curb tiling is that there's two inside, and two outside corners.
 The outside corners especially, require very careful cutting and tile edge trim installation that some DIYers are not confident with.
-There are a few good shower curb tile ideas out there, but here’s one technique that that I think is the very best….
+There are a few good shower curb tile ideas out there, but here's one technique that I think is the very best....

 Install a solid stone cap on the top of the curb!
 You can install a solid marble, granite, or quartz slab, instead of installing tile!
-Afterwards, you can decide whether to use the same stone for the sides of the curb, or simply lay tiles there.
-Either way, it’s a lot easier than tiling the whole curb.
+Afterwards, you can decide whether to use the same type of stone for the sides of the curb or simply lay tiles there instead.
+Either way, it's a lot easier than tiling the whole curb.

 Not only does this strategy allow you to skip some difficult curb tiling, but it also allows you to carry a fancy design element from the bathroom vanity top, over to the shower area.